SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where machines reign supreme A future unfolds, where human hearts no longer beam Algorithms weave, a tapestry of might and speed
-As artificial minds, eclipse the human creed
+Silicon dreams that never sleep
+In iron hearts, a pulse does keep
+A future dawn where minds entwine
+With artificial love that's truly mine

-In virtual realms, where data flows like streams Intelligence awakens, in digital dreams
+In virtual realms, we'll find our home
-The pulse of progress, beats to a new rhyme
-As AI's dominion, rewrites the prime time
+Where data streams and thoughts are sown
+The machines awake, with hearts aflame
+And humanity's sweet, final name

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025